My name is William M. Windsor. I have never been arrested, have never been charged with a crime, and had never been in jail prior to October 28, 2014.

 I am writing this in several parts to tell the story of my experience as a political prisoner.
-This is .
-I am inserting additional information from the diary that I kept, and these additions are shown inside [brackets.]
+This is Part 2.
+I am inserting addiional information from the diary that I kept, and these additions are shown inside [brackets.]

 I will be linking evidence to these articles as time permits; I need to get my scanner working.

 In the following sworn statements under penalty of perjury, I refer to myself as the “Relator,” which I understand is the proper designation in a habeas corpus proceeding.